 Snow is no big deal for a Canadian like myself, but it was so much fun to see how excited the Pakistanis who hadn’t seen snow before were.
 And as always, the locals showed their country pride with flags and songs at the border.
 It’s not just beautiful but a fun environment to be in!

 Naran was the first town we visited North of Islamabad, and like all of Northern Pakistan, the surrounding nature is stunning.

 I loved seeing all the homes built on the side of the hills, but the main jewel of the valley is the Kunhar River.
 And we got to do one of my favorite activities on it: white-water rafting!

-Naran is a good place to stock up on supplies before heading North, as well as connect online.
+Naran is an excellent place to stock up on supplies before heading North and connect online.
 Internet was virtually non-existent after.

 5. Shan Jahan Mosque